 This is the sort of scenario many faculty members worry about when switching to an online course.
 Every professor has had to deal with cheaters, those pesky students that are always looking for ways to bypass the work and get an easy A. With the increased stress today’s college students experience, the temptation to take shortcuts also increases — even for otherwise responsible learners.
 By relinquishing the control that comes with commanding a face-to-face classroom, educators might be concerned that they are only inviting more opportunities for academic dishonesty.

 At HOL, we’ve found the opposite to be true: when you give students more authority over their education, they tend to take more responsibility for their own learning.
 That said, there will always be those students who look for an out, so we’ve made sure to anticipate those individuals when designing our lessons and experiments.
 Here are five tools you can use to ensure academic integrity among your students while teaching with the HOL Cloud:

-Each experiment on our platform contains three unique sections: Exploration, Experimentation, and Evaluation.
+Each experiment on our lab management platform contains three unique sections: Exploration, Experimentation, and Evaluation.
 In the Exploration section, a student examines the learning objectives while identifying what they already know and what they don’t yet understand.
 After conducting the experiment in the second section, they move on to the Evaluation, a final assessment that grades them on what they’ve learned.
 While a student in the Experimentation section is free to toggle back to the Exploration to review the key concepts of the lab, once a student begins the Evaluation, they will be locked out of the previous two sections.
 This prevents them from directly looking up answers and ensures that their Evaluation score accurately represents their understanding of the content.